 5. Read a book – 1-2 hours

 Long journeys are the perfect time to read a book or two.
-If you don’t have any movement problems (I can’t read in the car – it makes me sick) read as much as you can and want.
+If you don’t have any motion sickness problems (I can’t read in the car – it makes me sick) read as much as you can and want.
 I think that there is no better way to maximise the time wasted on a way too long journey.

 6. Play games – 2-3 hours